svenkreiss/svenkreiss.github.io/content/pages/unicodeit.md

 * Select File > Duplicate
 * Save the duplicated workflow, e.g. as "UnicodeIt Copy"
 * Setup keyboard shortcut under System Preferences > Keyboard > Keyboard Shortcuts > Services > Text > UnicodeIt&nbsp;Copy by clicking into the empty space behind it (e.g. Command+Option+Shift&nbsp;U)
 * There is a delay first time you use the shortcut

-## Installation on Mac OS Snow Leopard

-* Add the workflow to: /Users/<username>/Library/Services/UnicodeIt.workflow (create the Services folder if it is not there already)
-* Setup keyboard shortcut under System Preferences > Keyboard > Keyboard Shortcuts > Services > Text > UnicodeIt by clicking into the empty space behind it (e.g. Command+Option+Shift&nbsp;U)
-* There is a delay first time you use the shortcut